 In conclusion, our analysis has found a number of gaze behavior differences between different user/task groups during Infovis usage.
 While some results confirm previous findings that were discovered using simple summative measures (e.g. increased fixations in the text AOI for high verbal working memory users), our novel application of differential sequence mining was able to uncover many additional results, including new results for perceptual speed, verbal working memory, visual working memory, and task difficulty.
+In particular, many results were found in terms of repeated transitions within a single AOI, such as frequent repetitions within the "high" or "text" AOIs being indicative of low values for certain user characteristics.
+Also, given that these results were found using rather simple tasks and visualizations, it is possible that more complex scenarios would lead to even stronger differences.

 In view of building Infovis systems that can adapt to each individual user and task characteristics, these findings provide important indicators as to which particular patterns could be monitored for predicting and adapting to the various characteristics.
 For example, observing a user's frequent exhibition of a pattern that is common for a certain user/task group may indicate that the user belongs to this group, and that she may therefore benefit from a specific type of adaptive support.
-Carenini et al. [24] have already presented a number of possibilities for providing such support in Infovis systems, and have also highlighted that the effect of interventions indeed depends on various user/task characteristics (e.g., a user's subjective rating of different highlighting mechanisms is shown to be affected by visual WM).
+Carenini et al. [23] have already presented a number of possibilities for providing such support in Infovis systems, and have also highlighted that the effect of interventions indeed depends on various user/task characteristics (e.g., a user's subjective rating of different highlighting mechanisms is shown to be affected by visual WM).